deadlysyn/terraform-keycloak-aws/README.md

 # Contents

-**NOTE:** I spin releases for the latest Keycloak versions avoiding ".0" e.g. 15.1.1+ but not 15.1.0.
+**NOTE:** I spin releases for the latest Keycloak versions avoiding "dot ohs" e.g. 15.1.1+ but not 15.1.0.

 - [Introduction](#introduction)